NBISweden/module-repository-submission-dm-practices/_episodes/03-exercise-ENA-submission.md

 - "Explain the steps of submission to European Nucleotide Archive."
 - "Do an interactive submission"
 keypoints:
-- "When in doubt, go to the test submission site: [https://wwwdev.ebi.ac.uk/ena/submit/sra](https://wwwdev.ebi.ac.uk/ena/submit/sra)"
+- "When in doubt on how to submit, go to the test submission site and do a test submission: [https://wwwdev.ebi.ac.uk/ena/submit/sra](https://wwwdev.ebi.ac.uk/ena/submit/sra)"
 - "The steps of submission process are
     1. Sequence file upload to your webin area
     2. Register Study
     3. Register Samples
     4. Submit sequence reads and experiments"
 - "The whole process of submission, from file upload to receiving an accession number takes time.
 Do not do this late in the project, when publishers require that you publish datasets before review and deadline is 24 hours."
+- "If you ever are stuck, contact us data stewards at NBIS by sending an email to **[data@nbis.se](mailto:data@nbis.se)** or ask for a consultation via **[our homepage](https://nbis.se/support/supportform/index.php?form=consultation)**."
 ---
 ## Do an interactive submission to ENA
 * Interactive submission is recommended for registration of your Study and Samples and for small scale Read or Sequence submission.
-* Use the test submission site when you want to test and the production site for real submissions:
+* Use the test submission site when you want to test, and the production site for real submissions:
     * Test site: [https://wwwdev.ebi.ac.uk/ena/submit/sra](https://wwwdev.ebi.ac.uk/ena/submit/sra)
     * Production site: [https://www.ebi.ac.uk/ena/submit/sra](https://www.ebi.ac.uk/ena/submit/sra)
     * *Note: The test service is recreated from the full content of the production service every day at 03.00 GMT/BST.
 Therefore, any submissions made to the test service will be removed by the following day.*